 Behavioral therapy is often used in tandem with cognitive psychology.
 Combining the two addresses the thoughts and actions of the patient.
-Using behavioral therapy in addicts can help stop the engagement in negative behaviors (using drugs and/or alcohol) and replace it with healthy behaviors (maintaining sobriety).
+Using behavioral therapy in addicts can help stop the engagement in negative behaviors (using drugs and/or alcohol) and replace it with healthy behaviors (maintaining sobriety)

 Family therapy is one of the most effective addiction therapy techniques.
 Since many addicts cite difficulties at home and interpersonal relationships with family members as sources of stress and reasons they abuse substances, it’s important to include family members in addiction treatment.
 They say that addiction is a family disease.
-This means those family members or loved one play a substantial role in both active addiction and recovery.
+This means that family members or loved one play a substantial role in both active addiction and recovery.

 By holding therapy sessions that include family members, underlying issues and conflicts between the patient and their loved ones can be addressed and resolved in a healthy manner.
 Learning how to set boundaries, improving communication, and learning about addiction as a whole provide family members with the opportunity to learn and be heard.
-Improving the family dynamics can help addicts have a greater chance of long-term success in recovery and heal the wounds caused by their addiction.
+Improving the family dynamics can help addicts have a greater chance for long-term success in recovery and heal the wounds caused by their addiction.